 Don’t get robbed!

-So, if you follow these simple rules you should be able to hire the right person with confidence:-
+By following these simple rules below you should be able to hire the right person with confidence:-

 1: Ask friends, relatives or work colleagues if they have had work done by anyone whom they can recommend.
 Failing that ask you local Builders or Plumbers Merchants or local council Building Control Office for some names.